4D (train)

-The 4D was a prototype double deck electric multiple unit built for the Public Transport Corporation in Victoria, Australia, for operation on the Melbourne railway system.
+The 4D was a one-off prototype double deck electric multiple unit built for the Public Transport Corporation in Victoria, Australia, for operation on the Melbourne railway system.
 It remains the only double deck train to have ever operated in Melbourne.
-The train's name stood for "Double Deck Development and Demonstration."
+The train's name stood for "Double Deck Development and Demonstration".

 Depending on sources, the intention was for this train to be the demonstration unit for a future order of either 20 or 50 extra sets, had the tests been successful.